rubyatscale/code-ownership-vscode/README.md

 ## Requirements

 This extension runs the [CodeOwnership](https://github.com/rubyatscale/code_ownership) CLI.
-You'll need to install and configure [CodeOwnership](https://github.com/rubyatscale/code_ownership) in your repository before using this extension.
+You'll need to install and configure either [CodeOwnership](https://github.com/rubyatscale/code_ownership) (Ruby) or [Codeowners](https://github.com/rubyatscale/codeowners-rs) (Rust) in your repository before using this extension.
 (Before it's set up, you'll see `Owner: error!` in the status bar.)

 ## Release Notes